CloudChi/FX-Framework/Script_Naming.md

       - Displays errors
     - trg > Trigger
       - Called by Script Triggers
-      - Returns False if errors
+      - Returns "False" if errors
-      - Returns JSON if no error
+      - Returns "True" if no error
         - (Why is this, since it should be top level???)
     - sub > Subscript
       - Called as a subscript